sudo-dco/buildapcsalesbot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Edit the env file with your reddit bot credentials and your Discord bot token.
+1. Rename .exampleEnv file to .env and add your reddit bot credentials and your Discord bot token.
 2. Edit the timer variable in /server/index.js to adjust how often you want the bot to check.
 Default is 5 minutes.
 3. Edit the channel IDs variables in /server/index.js with the ID's of the channel you want to send to in Discord.
 4. Run the script with 'npm run server', navigate to http://localhost:3000 and click "Start Interval" to run.